knu/emacsc/README.md

 A byte-compiled initialization file is automatically removed before running Emacs if outdated, i.e. older than the original file.

-In order for -x and -f to work, install lisp/emacsc.el into a directory in your load-path and add this to your ~/.emacs.d/init.el.
+In order for the -x and -f options, and the following commands to work, install lisp/emacsc.el into a directory in your load-path and add this to your ~/.emacs.d/init.el:

     (require 'emacsc)

+Or install emacsc from an ELPA package and you are good to go.

+## dired(1)

+Dired(1) is a frontend command to invoke dired.

+usage: dired [direcotry]

+Run dired on a given directory.
+If omitted, ask where with the current directory as default.

 ## ediff(1), ediff-merge(1)